Ke'Bryan Hayes Player Props: Pirates vs. Marlins

 Ke'Bryan Hayes At The Plate

-- In 26 of 70 games this season, he has scored, and six of those games included multiple runs.
+- In 26 of 71 games this year, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.